quintans/goSQL/README.md

 (English is not my native language so please bear with me)

-goSQL aims to facilitate the convertion between database tables and structs, but has intention of hiding the SQL from the developer.
+goSQL aims to facilitate the convertion between database tables and structs and make easy the use of complex joins.
+It has no intention of hiding the SQL from the developer and a closer idiom to SQL is also part of the library.

-With that said we can use structs as a representation of a table record for CRUD operations.
+Structs are used as a representation of a table record for CRUD operations.

+This library is not locked to any database vendor.
+This database abstraction is achieved by what I called translators.
+Translators for MySQL, PostgreSQL and FirebirdSQL are provided.
+These Translators can even be customized and extended even further by registering functions to implement functionality not covered by the initial Translators.
+Time diff functions come to mind.

+This library is supported by a mapping system that enables you to avoid writing any SQL text.
+References to your database schema are located in one place, avoiding a major pain when you have to refactor your database.

 An example of the syntax is as follows: